saisai/golang-book/introduction.rst

 computing problem to producing computer programs (software).
 Computer programming is part of a larger software development process.
 Programming involves analysis, design and implementation of the software.
-The activity of implementating software is commonly referred to as coding.
+The activity of implementing software is commonly referred to as coding.
 Sometimes coding involves more than one programming language and use of other technologies.
 Learning a programming language is a key part of the skill required for computer programming